thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 General position can be a characteristic of any set of points or geometric objects, but let's first consider a small set of low-dimensional vectors, and a more simple single-layer perceptron that maps inputs to either `0` or `1`.
 In order to implement a mapping from inputs to outputs, a single-layer perceptron network must obviously implement a function.
 In our simple case this function determines a dichotomy; points are either `0` or they're `1`.

-(Note: The network under discussion here has no ‘bias value’ for simplicity, but ignoring the that does not compromise generality)
+(Note: The network under discussion here has no ‘bias value’ for simplicity, but ignoring that does not compromise generality)

+[INCLUDE PICTURE HERE B/C READING RIGHT NOW IT'S CONFUSING ME THAT WE'VE SWITCHED CONTEXT TO A NEW TYPE OF NETWORK]

 Our small set of low-dimensional vectors looks like this: `{[0,1], [2, 2], [0,5]}`.
 These `3` vectors with dimension `N = 2` could map to one of `8` possible outcomes: `[0,0,0], [0,0,1], [0,1,0] ...
 [1, 1, 1]`.
 The entropy of this variable space is thus `3` (log<sub>2</sub>2<sup>3</sup>).
 The function of our neural network must be able to dichotomise these 3 points in those 8 ways.
 If it doesn’t, then it hasn’t completely removed the entropy of the variable space, and thus can’t claim the full `3` bits of information.